-The reasons have to do primarily with local LGUs' inability to increase the amount of local revenues for covering the costs of providing local services1.
+The reasons have to do primarily with local LGUs' inability to increase the amount of local revenues for covering the costs of providing local services.
 This inability is also the source of the inability to plan in the medium or long term beyond the level of operating expenses.
 Savings in operating costs as a result of savings described in the previous section will create better prospects for medium and long term budget planning.
-It's recommended then that several types of projects that enhance these savings are implemented such as OSSHs.
-Yet these kinds of projects cannot be realized without having integrated databases and on line services; hence it's recommended two other kind of projects namely the project of reorganization, integration and digitalization of archives and the project of constructing new web sites for new LGUs that will be populated with information for public services.
-These developments in the future will be easier if local officials will have right skills in strategic planning and medium-term budget planning.
+Both these developments in the future will be easier if local officials will have right skills in strategic planning and medium-term budget planning.
 Currently these skills are lacking; therefore it is recommended that training programs of local public administration in the future focus in this direction.

-involved in these local centers , whereas billing services savings are calculated in the projects of engineering of services known as OSSH .
-For the service of waste collection and management the service is not offered almost in all actual LGUs except Burrel , Klos , Ulëz and Suç.
+involved in these local centers, whereas billing services savings are calculated in the projects of engineering of services known as OSSH.
+For the service of waste collection and management the service is not offered almost in all actual LGUs except Burrel, Klos, Ulëz and Suç.

-1 From the consultations the team had with LGUs it seems that budgeted revenues and expenditures were never implemented according to the total planned figures.
+&lt;sup>1 From the consultations the team had with LGUs it seems that budgeted revenues and expenditures were never implemented according to the total planned figures.